 Roadside farm stands are a dime a dozen in coastal Maine, but in the summer, full-fledged working farms like Frinklepod Farm take on a special charm.

-Stop by this picturesque roadside farm to gather local shishito peppers, cosmos, fresh blackberries, locally-made cheeses, hummus, and jams, and other garden-fresh staples.
+Stop by this picturesque roadside farm to gather local shishito peppers, cosmos, fresh black raspberries, locally-made cheeses, hummus, and jams, and other garden-fresh staples.
+I love using their locally-sourced raw honey to make Edible Maine‘s Local Honey Taffy recipe.

 Be sure to stop and marvel at the gorgeous heirloom tomatoes and beautiful flower patches, as well.
 The owners are not precious about keeping shoppers off the land, so feel free to explore the beautiful garden.
-Time moves slow on this beautiful property, which is something of a hidden gem.
+(They also offer PYO flowers, so you can gather your own bouquet.)

 Explore Dock Square